An algorithmic approach to direct spline products: procedures and computational aspects: Improving the direct formula

-Thanks to the bidiagonal structure of $\bbol{R}_d^k$, we furthermore highlight that it is not necessary to assemble such matrices to compute each $b_i$.
-A de Boor procedure, as described, e.g., in \citet[Section 2.5]{oslo4}, can indeed be used for a matrix-free implementation, as schematized in Algorithm \ref{alg:deboor}.
-One simply substitute the matrix multiplications at the last line of the Oslo Algorithm \ref{alg:oslo} with $b_i = \texttt{deboor}(p, \mtau^k, \m{c}^k, \m{t}^i)$.
+Thanks to the bidiagonal structure of $\bbol{R}_d^k$, explicit assembly of these matrices is not required.
+A matrix-free implementation is possible via a de Boor-type procedure, see \citet[Section 2.5]{oslo4}, as schematized in Algorithm \ref{alg:deboor}.
+In practice, the matrix multiplications in the last step of Algorithm \ref{alg:oslo} are replaced by $b_i = \texttt{deboor}(p, \mtau^k, \m{c}^k, \m{t}^i)$.

-We conclude this section on the Oslo Algorithm with a series of important remarks regarding its implementation and computational aspects.
+We conclude with remarks on implementation and computational aspects.

-\begin{remark} The Oslo Algorithm requires the knot vectors $\mtau$ and $\mt$ to be open with respect to $p$.
-However, this is not a loss of generality.
-In fact, if $\mtau$ is not open, any spline on $\mtau$ can also be defined on the open knot vector $\widehat{\mtau}$, which is an extension of $\mtau$ obtained by repeating the first and last knot as needed for such openness, and by setting to zero the coefficients of the extra B-splines that are defined on $\widehat{\mtau}$ but not on $\mtau$.
-Similarly, if $\widehat{\mt}$ is the extended open knot vector defined starting from $\mt$, after the generation of the coefficients $\m{b}$ we just select the subcollection in $\m{b}$ of those related to the B-splines defined on $\mt$. \end{remark}
+\begin{remark} The Oslo Algorithm requires $\mtau$ and $\mt$ to be open with respect to $p$.
+This is not restrictive.
+If $\mtau$ is not open, we extend it to an open knot vector $\widehat{\mtau}$ by repeating the first and last knots.
+The additional B-spline coefficients are set to zero.
+The same applies to $\mt$, yielding $\widehat{\mt}$.
+After computing $\m{b}$ on $\widehat{\mt}$, we retain only the coefficients corresponding to the original knot vector $\mt$. \end{remark}

-\begin{remark} The cost of multiplying a bidiagonal matrix $d \times (d + 1)$ for a vector of length $(d + 1)$ can be easily computed.
-For each row we perform just two multiplications and an addition of two terms, which count for 3 flops.
-The total cost is therefore of $3d$.
-For each coefficient $b_i$, for $i = 1, \ldots, m$, we make $p$ multiplications with such bidiagonal decreasing in size matrices.
-Hence the cost for each $i$ is
+\begin{remark} The cost of multiplying a $d \times (d+1)$ bidiagonal matrix by a vector of length $d+1$ is $3d$ flops, as each row requires two multiplications and one addition.
+For each coefficient $b_i$, the algorithm performs $p$ such products, with decreasing sizes.
+The total cost per coefficient is

-where $\doteq$ denotes equality up to lower-order terms, which are neglected.
-We emphasize that this estimate accounts only for the cost of the matrix–vector products and not for the assembly of the matrices.
-This is consistent with the comparison to the collocation approach, where only the cost of the LU factorization was reported, and not the cost associated with evaluating B-splines to assemble the system matrix.
+where $\doteq$ denotes equality up to lower-order terms.
+This estimate excludes matrix assembly (which is consistent with the estimate for the collocation approach, where we consider only the LU factorization cost).

-The cost of the Oslo Algorithm is therefore estimated with $\frac{3}{2}mp^2$.
-However, we observe that the computation of each coefficient in the Oslo Algorithm can be done independently.
-Therefore, the process can be easily embedded in a parallelized process, reducing the execution cost. \end{remark}
+The total cost of the Oslo Algorithm is therefore $\frac{3}{2}mp^2$.
+However, each coefficient $b_i$ is computed independently.
+The method is thus well suited for parallelization. \end{remark}